|Instructor: Jake Jakaitis||Meeting Time: 12:30 to 1:45 Tu Th|

 2. 2.
 Quizzes (20%)

 Class meetings will often open with a quiz.
 These short examinations will require short essay responses that analyze and interpret assigned readings.
 These responses must begin with topic sentences that directly answer the question and then supply specific story details to support the topic.
 [See the "How to Respond Effectively to Quiz Questions" link below.]
 Simply quickly reading the assigned stories will not prepare you to score well on these quizzes.
 Instead, you must actively consider study questions, literary techniques, plot structures and conflicts, thematic concerns, or the relation of the assigned reading to material presented in lectures and discussions of previously assigned works.
-How to Respond Effectively to Quiz Questions Scoring for 4 Point Quiz Questions
+How to Respond Effectively to Quiz Questions 20 Point Scoring Chart 4 Point Scoring Chart

-On Thursday, February 27, you will write a mid-term examination including short answer questions and an extended response to an essay question.
-This examination will cover the readings as well as the broad issues in science fiction discussed over the first seven weeks of the semester.
+You will write two examinations including short answer questions and responses to essay questions.
+Each examintaion will be worth 15% of the course grade.
+The short answer component will include a matching section asking you to link quotations from the stories to the appropriate story titles.
 The short answer component will include a matching section asking you to link quotations from stories to the appropriate story titles.
 Regular attendance and note-taking are crucial to your success on this portion of the examination.

 5. Final Examination (25%)

-You will complete a final examination covering material assigned from week eight through the end of the semester.
-Like the mid-term, the final will include both short answer and essay components.
-The final will be written during our final examination class meeting at 1:00 p.m. on Tuesday, April 29, in DH 204.
+You will complete a final examination covering material assigned from week eleven through the end of the semester.
+Like the first two examinations, the final will include both short answer and essay components.
+However, the essay components of the final examination will cover a higher percentage of the exam because we will read fewer short stories and more novels in the final third of the class.
+The final will be written during our final examination class meeting at 1 p.m. on Tuesday, May 5, in Root Hall A-274.

 |Final Examination [25%]||